ZerBea/hcxdumptool/README.md

 hcxdumptool
 ==============

-Small tool to capture packets from wlan devices and to discover potential weak points within own WiFi networks by running layer 2 attacks against WPA protocol
+Small tool to capture packets from wlan devices and to discover potential weak points within own WiFi networks by running layer 2 attacks against WPA protocol.
-(e.g.: PreSharedKey or PlainMasterKey is transmitted unencrypted by a CLIENT).

-Stand-alone binaries - designed to run on Arch Linux, but other Linux distributions should work, too.

 Brief description
 --------------

-You might expect me to recommend that everyone should be using hcxdumptool/hcxtools.
-But the fact of the matter is, however, that hcxdumptool/hcxtools is NOT recommended to be used by unexperienced users or newbees.
-If you are not familiar with Linux generally or if you do not have at least a basic level of knowledge as mentioned in section "Requirements", hcxdumptool/hcxtools is probably not what you are looking for.
-However, if you have that knowledge there’s no better toolkit than hcxdumtool/hcxtools.
+Stand-alone binaries - designed to run on Arch Linux, but other Linux distributions should work, too.

 Read this post: hcxtools - solution for capturing wlan traffic and conversion to hashcat formats (https://hashcat.net/forum/thread-6661.html)